Universal and personalised

-The chiropractor Dr. Ernst W. Schroeder is in charge of the service.
-Having pursued a subject-specific training route, including studying for a number of years in the United States, he has amassed many years of practical professional experience.
-The independent specialist operates on a consultancy basis in the SPC and runs his own practice in Bern.
+The chiropractor Dr. Ernst W. Schroeder leads the service.
+As well as extensive training including several years of professional studies in the United States, he also has many years of practical professional experience.
+As an independent specialist, he works with the SPC in a consultant role; he also runs his own practice in Bern.

 Inpatient and outpatient